The Connection Between Mesothelioma and Military Families

 Asbestos was still in use in the mid 1980’s when it came to light that the substance was causing mesothelioma as well as other serious health problems.
 It was soon discovered that mesothelioma could lie in a dormant stage for 20-40 years before manifesting as an aggressive fast spreading cancer.
 In the dormant stage early symptoms often mimicked reparatory infections, chest colds, and bronchitis which made it difficult to catch early.
 The disease is caused by exposure to asbestos and often affected military personnel and workers who installed the asbestos insulation, those living and working in the areas where it was used, and others who came into contact with the asbestos fibers through second-hand means.

 Since the link between asbestos and mesothelioma that officially declared, asbestos use has been significantly curtailed in insulation applications.
 Despite this, asbestos exposure still occurs because many older buildings, machines, and product that were made with asbestos are still in use even today.
-Additionally, with a long dormant time possible, new cases of mesotheliomas are being diagnosed all the time in those who were exposed to it through their military service decades ago.
+With a long dormant time possible, new cases of mesotheliomas are being diagnosed all the time in those who were exposed to it through their military service decades ago.

 Family Member Second Hand Exposure to Asbestos

 It may also be necessary for the family members of military personnel to be tested for mesothelioma.
 They too need to be watchful and report any symptoms or concerns to their healthcare provider since second-hand spread of asbestos is very common, especially in these types of situations!
 Military workers, soldiers, and personnel would be exposed to asbestos fibers all day long.
 Those fibers would stick to their hair, clothes, supplies, and anything else they were used day in and day out.
 They would come home and bring the asbestos home with them.
 Wives would wash clothes covered in asbestos and be exposed to it second-hand in that manner.
 Children who would greet their parents with hugs could have ben exposed to asbestos fibers as well.
-It is also quite likely that asbestos also got into the home and prolonged exposure as it got tracked through the home on boots and clothes and supplies or tools brought into the home each day.
+It is also quite likely that asbestos also got into the home and prolonged exposure.
+Fibers got tracked through the home on boots and clothes and supplies or tools brought into the home each day.

 Second-hand exposure to asbestos was very common and still results in mesothelioma diagnosis in many instances.